Information for Authors

 - Be sure to use the fonts included in the LaTeX template.
 Do NOT import packages (such as "times") that may change the fonts.

-- Be consistent in how you capitalize titles and section titles.
-Either always use sentence case or always use title case:
+titles, and paragraph titles.
+Either always use sentence case or always use

 - Sentence case: This is a section title about the European Union and GPUs